Best AI coding tools for developers

 3. The original AI pair programmer, deeply integrated with GitHub.

 Free tier with 2,000 completions/month.
-Pro at $10/month, Pro+ at $39/month.
-Moving to usage-based billing June 2026.
+Pro at $10/month, Pro+ at $39/month, Max at $100/month with larger AI credit allowances.

 Copilot is the cheapest serious option at $10 a month and still the right default if you live inside the Microsoft ecosystem (GitHub, VS Code, Azure).
 Its completion quality is behind Cursor in 2026, but the integration depth with GitHub for PR review, issue triage, and Actions workflows is something no competitor matches.
 The June 2026 move to usage-based billing will reshape this calculus, so revisit it then.